Oskar-Bielak/Oskar-Bielak/README.md

 Linkedin: https://www.linkedin.com/in/oskar-bielak-6a51851b2

 Facebook: https://www.facebook.com/oskar.bielak.18/
-### Języki i narzedzia:
+### I feel comfortable in these languages and tools:
 ENG:

-Hey, I'm Oskar 👋
+I am  Full-stack and Backend Developer.
-I am interested in fullstack (front and backend) programming.
 The languages that he is best at are C # and PHP. 👀 Despite that, I understand Jave on a basic level.
 Every day I try to work on the advancement of all languages. 🌱 This Github is aimed at future employers or people who will want to work with me.
 Wants in future to collaborate on big projects.
 I really like challenges.
 He is persistent in the project and I learn new things very quickly.